Spartan-CSharp/HotelManagementApp/README.md

 ### Starter Data
 The homework from Lesson 15, Starter Data, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create a script that will insert some starter data into our database, so that we have something to test against.

+## SQL Data Access Layer

+### Class Library Setup
+The homework from Lesson 18, Class Library Setup, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create a class library and solution for our new project.
+Put together a simple folder structure for the classes we will be adding.